AmberC0209/PaddleX/docs/module_usage/tutorials/cv_modules/vehicle_attribute_recognition.en.md

 </tr>
 </tbody>
 </table>
-**Note: The above accuracy metrics are mA on the VeRi dataset.
+<b>Note: The above accuracy metrics are mA on the VeRi dataset.
 GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 ## <span id="lable">III.
 Quick Integration</span>